-Colibri Technologies (002957:SZ) saw its share price hopping over the +44% bar, set by the Shenzhen bourse as a first-day limit.
-It jumped from initial CNY 15.10 (USD 2.19) to CNY 21.74 (USD 3.16) on the first day of trading on the Shenzhen-based SME board.
+Colibri Technologies (002957:SZ) saw its share price hopping over the +44% bar.
+It jumped from initial CNY 15.10 (USD 2.19) to CNY 21.74 (USD 3.16) on the first day of trading on the Shenzhen exchange's SME board.